Three children ride on SUPURB and Specialized kids mountain bikes along a forest path.

 The right equipment depends on the purpose.
 The bike has to suit your kid’s skill level. © bc GmbH

-Wide tyres and straps offer safety
+Wide tyres: comfort and safety

 Children sitting in a tree by a lake.
 They are on a trip with their mountain bikes.